 The free flow of data underpins the modern economy and is essential to businesses in every sector, from automotive to logistics.
-The impact of no deal on data flows could be disruptive: preparation must be on every business’ radar.
+The impact of the end of the UK's post-Brexit transition period on data flows could be disruptive if the UK does not receive an adequate decision from the EU.
+Preparation must be on every business’ radar.

 Key challenges for business

-How will data transfers between the UK and EU change after no deal?
+How will data transfers between the UK and EU change when the transition period ends?

-The UK has confirmed it will continue to recognise EU standards of personal data.
+In the event of a non-negotiated exit, the UK has confirmed it will continue to recognise EU standards of personal data post-Brexit.
 It will permit UK businesses to send personal data to the EU and countries with adequacy and partial adequacy agreements (e.g. the US, Japan, and Canada) without any additional requirements.

-What will happen to GDPR in the event of no deal?
+What will happen to GDPR when the transition period ends?

 The government intends to incorporate GDPR into UK law.
 Businesses must continue to comply and should follow current guidance on complying with GDPR from the Information Commissioner’s Office (ICO).
-References to EU law and terminology in business’ documentation must be identified and updated to reflect UK terminology upon exit.
+References to EU law and terminology in business’ documentation must be identified and updated to reflect UK terminology post-Brexit.

-Will no deal impact how businesses interact with EU authorities?
+Will the end of transition impact how businesses interact with EU authorities?

 Businesses will no longer benefit from One-Stop-Shop, which allowed them to interact with a single supervisory authority.
-This means that if the ICO is currently a business’ lead data protection regulatory authority but they have offices, branches, or other subsidiaries in the EU, they might need to deal with other European supervisory authorities after no deal.
+This means that if the ICO is currently a business’ lead data protection regulatory authority but they have offices, branches, or other subsidiaries in the EU, they might need to deal with other European supervisory authorities after the end of the transition period.

 If a business is based solely in the UK but offers goods or services to EU citizens or monitors their behaviour, it may need to appoint a suitable representative in Europe.
 They will act as the firm’s local representative with individuals and data protection authorities in the EU.